Form controls

 By default, Modes form controls use the browser’s tooltip-style error messages.
 No mechanism is provided to show errors inline, as there are too many opinions on how that would work when combined with native form controls and other custom elements.
 You can, however, implement your own solution using the following technique.

-To disable the browser’s error messages, you need to cancel the mo-invalid
+To disable the browser’s error messages, you need to cancel the mo-invalid event.
+Then you can

 apply your own inline validation errors.
 This example demonstrates a primitive way to do this.